Investigations of Google Street View

 In response to the FCC's $25,000 fine, EPIC wrote a letter to Attorney General Eric Holder asking the Department of Justice to investigate Google's collection of private Wi-Fi data.
 EPIC noted that "by the agency's own admission, the investigation conducted was inadequate and did not address the applicability of federal wiretapping law to Google's interception of emails, usernames, passwords, browsing histories, and other personal information."
 "In light of the Attorney General's law enforcement responsibilities and the inadequate responses of the other federal enforcement agencies, EPIC urges the Department of Justice to investigate the extent of Google's interception of private Wi-Fi data in the United States," EPIC concluded.

 Google's response to the FCC stated that "the Department of Justice ("DOJ") conducted and long ago completed its own thorough examination of the facts."
 Because the DOJ's Street View investigation was never publicly released, EPIC also submitted a FOIA request to the Department of Justice for documents related to the agency's investigation of Google Street View and possible violations of federal wiretap laws.
+On May 6, 2014, EPIC obtained a copy of the DOJ's closure letter, which had been sent to Google attorneys on May 27, 2011.

 - Lawmakers ask FTC to look into Google Wi-Fi data, Diane Bartz, Reuters, May 19, 2010